Nexmo/nexmo-developer/_tutorials/client-sdk-ios-set-up-push-notifications.md

 }
 ```

-3. Implement the following delegate method and add the the code to handle an incoming voip push notification
+3. Implement the following delegate method and add the the code to handle an incoming VOIP push notification:

 **Swift**